 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Multiple Myeloma.
 Use the menu to see other pages.
 Think of that menu as a roadmap to this full guide.

 Myeloma is a blood cancer of cells found in the bone marrow, specifically the so-called “plasma cells.”
-The bone marrow is the spongy tissue inside your bones that normally creates the components of your blood.
-Plasma cells are normally a key part of the body's immune system.
+The bone marrow is the spongy tissue inside your bones that normally creates the different parts of your blood.
+Plasma cells are a key part of the body's immune system.
 In particular, they produce antibodies that help the body fight infection.
 Myeloma begins when healthy plasma cells change and grow out of control.
-This may result in multiple bone lesions that increase the risks of fracture.
-This is why the term "multiple myeloma" is sometimes used.
+This may result in multiple bone lesions that increase the risk of bone fractures.
+That is where the phrase "multiple myeloma" comes from.

-Abnormal plasma cells can crowd out or suppress the growth of other cells in the bone marrow that produce red blood cells, white blood cells, and platelets.
+Abnormal plasma cells can crowd out or suppress the growth of other cells in the bone marrow, including red blood cells, white blood cells, and platelets.
 They also reduce the creation of normal plasma cells, which lowers a person’s immunity.
 This suppression may result in:

 Anemia, from a shortage of red blood cells

-Excessive bleeding from cuts, from a shortage of platelets
+Excessive bleeding from cuts to the skin, from a shortage of platelets

 Decreased ability to fight infection, from a shortage of white blood cells and the body’s inability to respond to infection because of the presence of abnormal antibodies

 Myeloma causes structural bone damage, which can result in weakened bones and leads to painful fractures or bone breaks over time.
-Myeloma is usually called multiple myeloma because most people (90% or more) have multiple bone lesions when diagnosed or lesions develop over the course of the illness.
+Myeloma is usually called multiple myeloma because most people (90% or more) have more than 1 bone lesions when diagnosed or lesions develop over the course of the illness.

-Solitary plasmacytoma is a mass of myeloma cells that involves only 1 site in the bone or, less commonly, other organs, such as in the upper respiratory tract, including the nose and throat or gastrointestinal systems.
+Solitary plasmacytoma is a mass, or tumor, of myeloma cells that involves only 1 site in the bone or, less commonly, in other organs, such as those in the upper respiratory tract, including the nose and throat, or gastrointestinal systems.